IQGeo/utils-devrel-samples/Documents/WFM_NMT_Milestone_Map_Widget/WFM_NMT_Milestone_Map_Widget_Overview.md

 Once a milestone is chosen, the following happens on the map

--   A search of a Milestone's "immediate children" milestones is executed
+-   A search of a Milestone's "descendant" milestones is executed
--   The tickets of both the parent milestone and the immediate children's milestones are mapped, along with a polygon bouding those tickets given the following conditions:
+-   The tickets of both the parent milestone and the descendant's milestones are mapped given the following conditions:
     -   the ticket's geometry type is a Point
     -   if three or more points are displayed, the bounding polygon is displayed as well
 -   a time slider is presented to the user with the full date range of the milestones

-In Fig. 2 below you can see a milestone selected
+In Fig. 2 below you can see a milestone and its info displayed on mouse over

 ![Milestone Map Widget with Tickets Displayed](./WFM_NMT_Milestone_Map_Widget_2.png)